 Which Roomba is better?

-Between the Roomba I7 vs. 980, the Roomba I7 is clearly the better robot.
-The navigational upgrades (a.k.a. persistent maps) along with the clean base dock means you’ll not touch the bin weeks on end.
-Yes, this robot is very expensive but if you can afford the technology, it is worth it.
-If you’re not willing to spend for the I7 Plus then go with the base model I7 that retains the persistent maps feature.
+Between the Roomba I7 vs. 980, the Roomba I7 is the better robot.
+The navigational upgrades (a.k.a. persistent maps) along with the clean base dock means you’ll not touch the bin for weeks on end.
+Yes, this robot is very expensive, but it is worth it to afford the technology.
+If you’re not willing to spend on the I7 Plus, go with the base model I7 retains the persistent maps feature.

-Before looking at the differences of the Roomba I7 and 980, let’s have a brief summary of the similarities between the two.
+Before looking at the differences between the Roomba I7 and 980, let’s summarize the similarities between the two.

 - VSLAM technology: Both the Roomba I7 and 980 use VSLAM or the Vision Simultaneous Localization and Mapping.
-This software is the brains behind these robots that allows it to map out the most efficient cleaning pattern and help it track its exact location making it efficient and smart.
+This software is the brains behind these robots that allow it to map out the most efficient cleaning pattern and track its exact location, making it efficient and smart.

-- Rubber extractors: Starting with the Roomba 800 series, all iRobot vacuums have replaced the bristle and blade combo brush to bristle-less extractors that require less upkeep.
+- Rubber extractors: Starting with the Roomba 800 series, all iRobot vacuums have replaced the bristle and blade combo brush with bristle-less extractors that require less upkeep.

 - Voice control: Aside from the smartphone app, you can also use voice to tell the robot to clean your home through Alexa or Google Assistant.